Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Value-Function Approximation.md

 $$
 - But this has the following problems:
 	1. **Model Dependency**: The inner expectation of the MSBE involves an expectation over the next state $s'$, which requires knowledge of the transition dynamics $p(s'|s,a)$.
 This can only be accurately evaluated if we have a model of the environment, which is often not available or too complex to be practical.
-	2. **Multiple Samples Requirement**: To avoid the need for a model, one <mark style="background: #FFB86CA6;">could theoretically use multiple samples</mark> of $s'$ to estimate the expectation.
-However, this assumes that we can sample the next state $s'$ multiple times given the current state $s$ and action $a$, which is unrealistic in many real-world systems where each state transition is unique and cannot be repeated under identical conditions.
+	2. **Multiple Samples Requirement**: To <mark style="background: #FFB86CA6;">avoid the need for a model, one could theoretically use multiple samples</mark> of $s'$ to estimate the expectation.
+However, this assumes that we can sample the next state $s'$ multiple times given the current state $s$ and action $a$, which <mark style="background: #FFB86CA6;">is unrealistic in many real-world systems</mark> where each state transition is unique and cannot be repeated under identical conditions.
 	3. **Bias with Single Sample**: Using only a single sample of $s'$ to estimate the expectation introduces bias.
 This is because the expectation is inside the square in the MSBE formula, and <mark style="background: #FFB86CA6;">using a single sample would actually yield the Mean Squared Temporal Difference (MSTD) error, which does not account for the variance of the value function across different states.</mark>
 	4. **Double Sampling**: The text mentions that using two samples would work, referring to the double sampling problem.
 This means that if we could <mark style="background: #FFB86CA6;">independently sample two next states</mark> $s'$from the same $s$ and $a$, we could use one sample to estimate the maximum future value and the other to estimate the expectation, thus reducing bias.
-However, this is often not feasible in practice.
+However, this is <mark style="background: #FFB86CA6;">often not feasible in practice</mark>.

 ## Problem with Q-Learning with Neural Networks
 - Can diverge easily, even if the optimal [[Value-Function]] could be represented by $Q_{\theta}(s,a)$